 The park is the largest and best of its kind in China offering a wide range of activities including, electronic scavenger hunts, archery, orienteering, cycling, dragon boating, assault courses, obstacle courses, flying kites, go karting and huge amount of team building activities.
 The park also features an aircraft carrier replica with a museum inside.

-We have other primary school trips in Beijing, Suzhou, Hangzhou, Huzhou, Xian, Chengdu, Guangzhou, that follow a similar format.
-Ask our specialists if we can do our primary residentials in your area!
+We offer other primary school trips in Beijing, Suzhou, Hangzhou, Huzhou, Xian, Chengdu and Guangzhou, that follow a similar format.
+Our school trips are completely customizable and can be tailored to meet your requirements.
+Speak to a specialist now to find out more about residentials in your area.

 Day 1: Welcome!